ptone/stackrus/README.md

 	{logrus.FatalLevel, logging.Critical},
 	{logrus.PanicLevel, logging.Emergency},

+You can set the logs as being related to a cloud resource by setting special logrus fields of `resource.type` and `resource.labels.*`

+The resource type must match a valid stackdriver monitored resource.  eg: `cloud_run_revision`.

 This hook specifically uses "[cloud.google.com/go/logging](https://godoc.org/cloud.google.com/go/logging)" while many other related projects are only using the deprecated "[google.golang.org/api/logging/v2](https://godoc.org/google.golang.org/api/logging/v2)".

 Not an official Google product.